mmlabs-mindmaze/mmpack/docs/man/mmpack-remove.rst

 First *mmpack** adds all given packages and the packages depending upon them to the current transaction.
-If any additional package is required, it will it will ask for user confimation before proceeding (default answer is negative).
+If any additional package is required, it will it will ask for user confirmation before proceeding (default answer is negative).
 Otherwise it will proceed to the removal.